pivotx/PivotX-extensions/extensions/wxrexport/docs/wordpress.markdown

 __[urlhome] - Your main url__

 All references to your main url or your aliases (set in the aliases array) in the content of the entries and/or pages will be replaced by [urlhome].
 You need to replace that string by the desired new url.
+Another possibility is to define a shortcode for it in functions.php of your theme:

+    //url home
+    function myHome() {
+    	return home_url();
+    }
+    add_shortcode('urlhome', 'myHome');

-__[imgpath] - Defining the shortcode__
+__[imgpath] - Your upload path__

 When exporting entries and pages their content is scanned for image references.
 These are replaced by the correct pointer to the exported upload.
 This pointer contains a shortcode [imgpath] which can be replaced manually in the xml file by the url you are importing on but can also be used as a shortcode in WP.
 This shortcode has to be defined in functions.php of your theme so it can be displayed correctly (the image will not be shown in the visual editor):